open-contracting/standard/docs/schema/identifiers.md

 Not all the identifiers in OCDS need to be globally unique.
 Most only need to be unique among the identifiers used for the same type of object within the same scope.
 For example:

-* A release ID must be unique within the scope of the contracting process of which it is a part;
+* A release ID must be unique within the scope of the process of which it is a part;
-* Award and contract identifiers must be unique within the scope of the contracting process of which they are a part;
+* Award and contract identifiers must be unique within the scope of the process of which they are a part;
 * An item, milestone or document ID must be unique within the array it is part of.

 Local identifiers must be used consistently.
 For example, if the `id` of an award is "22" in one release, then the `id` of the same award in another release must also be "22".